 Because of COVID-19, the theme parks have been thrown into disarray as to how they function and that includes tickets.
 Disney last raised prices on their theme park tickets in October of 2022 for Disneyland and December of 2022 for Walt Disney World.
 Since then tickets have seen a whirlwind of changes.

 The Walt Disney World Resort in Orlando has been open since July 2020 and until fall was only selling tickets for 2020 guests.
 While 2020 kept the park hopping option away, 2021 has brought it back and guests can use this service starting at 1pm each day.
 And even better news is that guests can purchase discounted tickets from our recommended third party seller Undercover Tourist.

 Right now guests can save upwards to $79 per ticket when they purchase them in advance.
 Locking in your ticket price today can save you even more when the unexpected price increases hit.

-If you think you’ll be headed to the Disney Parks in 2022 at all, now’s the best time to buy!
+If you think you’ll be headed to the Disney Parks in 2022 or 2023 at all, now’s the best time to buy!

 Of course there are other great ways to save on Disney tickets and we’re going to cover all of them in this post so stay with us..